Are you tired of all the usual Christmas hype? Come and revisit the true meaning of Christmas.

 Access: 297 Fraser Rd North Entrance, Canning Vale (not Nicholson Rd).

-Limited parking is available at Canning Vale College main car park, 26 Dumbarton Road, as well as rear car park off Comrie Road (near the playground).
+Limited parking is available at Canning Vale College, 26 Dumbarton Road, Canning Vale, as well as near the college’s playground close to Ponderosa Loop off Comrie Road.

 Individuals requiring wheelchair access are advised to use the Livingston Seventh-day Adventist Church entrance on Fraser Road for drop off and pick up only.
 Road to Bethlehem staff will be available to provide directions and assistance.
 Parking facilities are unavailable on the church grounds.